Niloy-Chakraborty/Niloy-Chakraborty/Readme.md

 ## About Me
 I am actively seeking new opportunities in the domain of Machine Learning, Deep Learning, and Data Science in order to expand my skillset and gain more experience in life.

-- 🔭 I’m currently working on Fault Detection in Unmanned Aerial Vehicles using Deep Learning and Machine Learning.
+- 🔭 I’m currently working on Error Detection in Unmanned Aerial Vehicles using Deep Learning.
 - 📫 You can reach me [here](https://www.linkedin.com/in/niloy-chakraborty/) with LinkedIn.